-(iii) The approximate minimum, maximum, and present depth and elevation of the impounded water and CCR since the previous annual inspection;
+(iii) The approximate minimum, maximum, and present depth and elevation of the impounded water and CCR since the previous annual inspection.

-Gredell Engineering is not aware of any minimum and maximum water level and CCR records for Cell 4.
-The water level in Cell 4 was approximately elevation 700.0 feet, NAVD 88.
-CCR was submerged and no indication of CCR depth could be determined.
+GER is not aware of any minimum and maximum water level and CCR records for Cell 4.
+The water level in Cell 4 was approximately elevation 694.5 feet, NAVD 88.
+CCR was submerged and no indication of CCR depth could be determined except for an area of exposed CCR adjacent to the Cell 3 emergency spillway.
+The exposed CCR extended into the water from the shore approximately 200 feet and was approximately 75 feet wide.
+The elevation of the material was estimated to vary from approximately elevation 695 to 696 feet, NAVD 88.
+The profile of the exposed CCR appeared to extend into the impounded water at a uniform gentle slope.